Eleanor Abbott (Paul)

 Chantelle Locke

-Chantelle is one of the Regional Human Resources Managers for the BC First Nation’s Justice Council.
+Chantelle is one of the Regional Human Resources Director for the BC First Nation’s Justice Council.
 She is grateful to work out of the head office in Westbank that is located on the ancestral, traditional and unceded territory of the Syilx Nation.

 Having worked in Human Resources since 2012, she is honored to bring her experience to support the BCFNJC in a way that aligns with and supports the strategy, culture and values.